What is Earth Law?

-The natural world also has inherent rights.
-Humans do not “give” inherent rights to nature; those rights exist because nature exists.
-But our human laws ignore them, and we and the Earth are paying an increasingly heavy price for that mistake.
+For the most part, our human laws ignore the larger body of Earth Law, and we and the planet are paying an increasingly heavy price for that mistake.
 We must change our laws to recognize the inherent rights of the natural world to exist, thrive, and evolve.
 That is Earth Law Center’s mission.

 Environment laws have proven inadequate to protect the Earth’s natural systems.
 Current legal systems treat the natural world as property.
 Economic and financial systems reward profit-making exploitation of ecosystems as a benefit, and they treat compliance with environment regulations as a cost.

 Until our legal system inherently values the rights of nature to exist and thrive, these challenges will accelerate.
 We must defend and protect nature’s inherent rights through new laws that ensure permanent and lasting change.
 This is not just good for nature; it is good for us as well.

 Which governments and legal systems recognize the rights of nature?

 The 2008 Ecuadorian Constitution, at Articles 71 and 72, endows the environment with inalienable rights to "exist, persist, maintain and regenerate its vital cycles, structure, functions and its processes in evolution," and it empowers individuals to legally defend these rights on behalf of the environment.
 This initiative led to the international adoption, led by Bolivia, of the 2010 Universal Declaration of the Rights of Mother Earth, presented to the United Nations in April 2011.
 Since then, this movement has grown further, with a court decision in Ecuador, new national statutes in Bolivia, and treaty agreements in New Zealand all recognizing the rights of nature.